carpentry-org/gt4carp/README.md

-# Carp Parser
+# Carp

-A Carp parser for the Glamorous Toolkit, using SmaCC.
+contains Carp language support for the Glamorous Toolkit.

 <hr/>